zowe/docs-site/docs/troubleshoot/app-framework/app-issue.md

 When necessary, you can raise GitHub issues against the Zowe zlux core repository [here](https://github.com/zowe/zlux/issues).
 It is suggested that you use either the bug or enhancement template.

-If you have issue regarding any particular application like [Code Editor](https://github.com/zowe/zlux-editor/issues), [JES Explorer](https://github.com/zowe/explorer-jes/issues), raise an issue under its own app project.
+If you have an issue regarding any particular application like [Code Editor](https://github.com/zowe/zlux-editor/issues), [JES Explorer](https://github.com/zowe/explorer-jes/issues), raise an issue under specific application project.

 ## Raising a bug report